 like pointed ears

-.
-They may still retain alien features such as unusual skin or hair colors, though (pale colors such as light blue are popular).
-Females of this sort of species tend to overlap with the Green Skinned
+and a humanoid appearance.
+They may still retain nonhuman features such as unusual skin or hair colors, though; pale colors such as light blue are popular.
+Females of this sort of species tend to overlap with Green-Skinned Space Babe

 If they are into both learning and

 Race instead.
 Compare Proud Merchant Race